Blik

 The same hierarchy survives a darker product surface.

-Category cards, map context, and bottom navigation keep the same structure so the product feels coherent across visual modes.
+Category cards, map context, and bottom navigation keep the same structure so the product feels connected across visual modes.

 Blik cleaning service detail screen with location map, service pricing cards, and bottom navigation.